Sponsored Fellowship Attorney (to begin September 2024)

 Disability Rights Advocates (DRA), a non-profit civil rights law firm, seeks candidates to apply for collaboration on Skadden, Equal Justice Works, Justice Catalyst, and other sponsored public interest fellowships.
 This position opening is in DRA’s Berkeley, CA or New York, NY office.

-DRA advances equal rights and opportunities for people with a wide range of disabilities through high-impact litigation utilizing federal, state, and local disability law.
-With offices in California and New York, DRA provides free legal representation to people with all types of disabilities who are fighting for equal access.
+DRA advances equal rights and opportunities for people with a wide range of disabilities through high-impact litigation using federal, state, and local disability law.
+With offices in California, Chicago and New York, DRA provides free legal representation to people with all types of disabilities who are fighting for equal access.
 We achieve dramatic improvements for people with disabilities in all areas of life, including technology, health care, employment, transportation, education, disaster preparedness planning, voting, juvenile justice, and housing.
+With a high success rate for 30 years and more than 600 cases, DRA continues to take on significant and novel cases to achieve a meaningful impact for people with disabilities across the nation.
 For more information on DRA’s mission and impact, visit www.dralegal.org.

 - Take an active role in all aspects of litigation, including drafting legal research memos, litigation/discovery plans, written discovery, document review, depositions, motion practice, brief writing, advocacy in court, and client management